wei-weii/wei-weii.github.io/_posts/2024-12-08-visualsearch.md

 ## What is visual search?
 Looking for a specfic item in a visual scene (page 105, [*active vision The Psychology of Looking and Seeing*](https://doi.org/10.1093/acprof:oso/9780198524793.001.0001)).

+(...) an observer looks for one or more targets in a display containing some distractor items

 ## Why is visual search (important)?
 Humans are uncapable to process all the visual information of a visual stimulus at the same time (page 27, [*The Handbook of Attention*](https://doi.org/10.7551/mitpress/10033.003.0004)).
 In most cases, we want to extract the gist or the most interesting parts in a snap, i.e., find the 'target' as fast as possile.